cihancelik7/UniversityNoteCalculator/README.md

 - **Grade Calculation**: Users can input their midterm grades and the desired overall percentage to calculate the required grade for their final exam.
 - **User-Friendly Interface**: Designed with a clear and straightforward layout that allows users to easily input and review their academic information.

-_For more details on how to use the application and its features, please refer to the comprehensive guide provided within the application itself._